Memphis Facula: Geology

-About 360 km across, it is situated in the southwestern part of Galileo Regio, a huge almost circular dark region in Ganymede's northern hemisphere.
-Although almost level today, it is a relic of a massive impact and once was a deep impact crater whose walls have slumped and its floor has risen isostatically, smoothing out the remaining topography with slush.
+Memphis Facula is a relatively bright, circular patch on Ganymede's surface that is completely surrounded by the darker Galileo Regio.
+Although it is almost completely leveled today, Memphis Facula is a relic of a massive impact and was once a deep impact crater.
+As time went on, its walls have slumped and its floor has risen isostatically, smoothing out the remaining topography into a slush.

-The morphology of the larger palimpsests like Memphis Facula suggests that Ganymede's icy crust at the time of impact was about 10 km thick and was penetrated by the impact, allowing the slush and fluid beneath to fill and level out the crater.
+The morphology of larger palimpsests like Memphis Facula suggests that at the time of the asteroid impact, Ganymede's icy crust was about 10 km thick, and was penetrated by the impact, allowing the slush and fluid beneath to fill and level out the crater.
+The original diameter of Memphis Facula is estimated to be approximately 245 km, roughly corresponding to the location of Chrysor or just within Aleyin.